MSU shooter convicted on 2019 gun charge; Lansing neighbors often heard gunshots - NewsBreak

-The shooter who gunned down eight students on Michigan State University’s campus Monday had previously pled guilty to a gun charge and was not allowed to carry a firearm.
+The shooter who gunned down eight students on Michigan State University’s campus Monday had previously pled guilty to a gun charge and was not allowed to carry a firearm while on probation.

 Neighbors say they often heard gunfire come from Anthony McRae's Lansing home, where he lived with his father.